 - We lodge an agreement to incorporate the company with the tax authorities

 - We obtain notarial authentication of the statutes and the constitution deed - the statues are signed by the shareholders and the directors in front of a notary

-- Share Capital of €3000 - this to be deposited in a bank account or you can designate assets of this value
+- Share Capital of €3000 - this must be deposited into a Spanish bank account

 - Company statutes are submitted to the Mercantile Register

 - An announcement, showing the details of incorporation is placed in the BORME newspaper, the bulletin for the Mercantile Register